Vladimir Bonch-Bruyevich: Political activism

 Bonch-Bruyevich took an active part in nationalization of the banks in preparation of the Soviet government moving to Moscow in March 1918.
-In 1918 as Managing Director of the Council of the People's Commissars, he endorsed setting in motion the Red Terror.
+In 1918 as managing director of the Council of the People's Commissars, he endorsed setting in motion the Red Terror.

 In 1918 he was elected a member of the Socialist Academy of Social Sciences.
 After Lenin's death, he did research and authored works on history of the revolutionary movement in Russia, history of religion and atheism, sectarianism, ethnography and literature.
 In the Soviet Union, Bonch-Bruyevich was best known as the author of a canonical Soviet book about Vladimir Lenin, whom Bonch-Bruyevich served as secretary in the years immediately following the Bolshevik revolution in 1917.

 Following Lenin's death, Bonch-Bruevich was one of the key people involved in organising the funeral.
 He personally opposed the mummification of Lenin's body.

+Later life and career

 Between 1920 and 1929 he was the organizer and leader of a farm that supplied its products mostly to the leaders of the Communist party and the government.

 Beginning in 1933, he was the director of the State Literary Museum in Moscow.
 Between 1946 and 1953 he was the director of the Museum of the History of Religion and Atheism, Academy of Sciences of the USSR in Leningrad.

 Bonch-Bruyevich died on 14 July 1955.
 He was buried at the Novodevichy Cemetery in Moscow.

 Bonch-Bruyevich's daughter, Yelena, married Leopold Averbakh.
 After her husband's arrest, she was sentenced to seven years in labour camps.